kunalmchandak/kunalmchandak/README.md

 ## 🔥 Projects

+- 💬 **CHAT HUB** – A real-time Flutter chat app with Firebase integration
 - 🚦 **Smart Indicator System** – A system for controlling traffic lights with real-time updates
 - ♟️ **Chess** – A strategic chess game implementation
-- 🛡️ **Android Malware Detector** – A security tool for detecting malicious Android apps

 ---